tronprotocol/documentation-en/docs/mechanism&algorithm/sr.md

 <h3> 2.
 Create a Proposal </h3>

-Only the accounts of the super representatives and candidates can create a proposal.
+Only SRs, Partners and Candidates can create a proposal.

 The network parameters can be modified([min,max]).

 {0,1}: 1 means 'allowed' or 'actived', 0 means no.

 |  #    | Command  |  Value  |
 |  ----  | ----    | ---- |